Xinyu Wang vs. Jil Teichmann: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Xinyu Wang vs. Jil Teichmann Trends and Insights

-- Teichmann most recently played on August 22, 2023 in the qualifying round of the US Open and was taken down 3-6, 1-6 by No. 178-ranked Petra Marcinko.

-- In her 47 matches over the past year across all court types, Wang has played an average of 22.2 games.
+- Wang has played 47 matches over the past 12 months (across all court types), and 22.2 games per match.

-- Through 36 matches over the past 12 months on hard courts, Wang has played 23.1 games per match and won 51.7% of them.
+- Wang has played 23.1 games per match in her 36 matches on hard courts over the past 12 months.

-- Dating back to 2015, Wang and Teichmann have not competed against each other.
+- Wang and Teichmann have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.